fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 physics classes, but the physics involved is far more complex than an ideal capacitor in introductory textbooks.
-In the RF/microwave regime, the signal's wavelength becomes comparable to or even smaller that the physical size of the capacitor.
+In the RF/microwave regime, the signal's wavelength becomes comparable to or even smaller than the physical size of the capacitor.
 The plates form a two-conductor transmission line, known as a *parallel-plate waveguide*.